facebookresearch/fairseq/examples/quant_noise/README.md

 **Step 2**: Quantizing a model.

-We currently support two kinds of quantization: scalar quantization such as int4 and int8 in the form of Fake Quantization, and vector quantization in the form of Product Quantization.
 We implement an improved version of product quantization from Stock et al, **iPQ**, described [here](https://arxiv.org/abs/1907.05686), see code [here](https://github.com/facebookresearch/kill-the-bits).

 For the particular case of PQ, quantization is made sequentially.
 We recommend first quantizing the FFNs, then the EMBs, and finally the ATTNs.
 Quantization is done in two sub-steps:
 - First, perform `n` steps of Product Quantization (generally `n=20` is enough).